 Though each of these prescription drugs may have beneficial uses, they are often misused and can be found illegally without a prescription.

 Street Names For Prescription Drugs

-Instead of being sold under brand names, prescription drugs sold on the street will have “street names” related to their effects.
-Examples of street names for prescription drugs can be divided based on the three main groups of misused medications.
+Instead of being sold under brand names, prescription drugs sold on the street may have “street names” related to their effects.

 Examples of depressants include:

 - Barbiturates: Barbs, reds, red birds, phennies, tooies, yellows, yellow jackets